 Make sure not to stretch the fabric too taut as this can lead to it tearing over time.

-For all intents and purposes, you can stop here and call it a day as the finished project will perfectly function as mobile, modular DIY bass traps.
+For all intents and purposes, you can stop here and call it a day as the finished project will perfectly function as mobile, modular homemade bass traps.

-That said, there are still a couple of things you can do, with the most effective being a treatment with a dampening compound along with every open space and on top of the fabric cover (if the cover’s material is thick enough to support the weight of the dampening compound).
+That said, there are still a couple of things you can do, with the most effective being a DIY acoustic treatment with a dampening compound along with every open space and on top of the fabric cover (if the cover’s material is thick enough to support the weight of the dampening compound).

-While we do not recommend entirely closing off the back as you may need to eventually replace the insulation, it’s not a bad idea to build removable panels for the backside of the bass trap for convenience.
+While we do not recommend entirely closing off the back as you may need to eventually replace the insulation, it’s not a bad idea to build removable DIY acoustic panels for the backside of the DIY bass trap for convenience.